roboyoshi/hek/README.md

 - Do no warn about missing year `ignore_year`
 - Do not warn about different albumartist/artist `ignore_albumartist`
 - Ignore how directory ends `ignore_dir_ends`

+## License
+hek is released under the GNU GPL-3.0 license.
+See `LICENSE` for details.